Skip to main content

 A three-category contest

-A jury awards the best displays across three categories: historic centre, modern neighbourhoods and indoor spaces.
+A jury awards the best displays across three categories: historic centre, modern neighbourhoods and enclosed spaces.
 The crosses in San Basilio and the Judería draw the most visitors.
 Around each cross, people dance, sing and share the first tapas of the festive season alongside a rebujito.
 It's the signal that spring has properly arrived.

 Practical information